Defense lawyers say Guantanamo court rigged to deliver death sentence

-GUANTANAMO BAY U.S. NAVAL BASE, Cuba (Reuters) - The Pentagon official overseeing the Guantanamo tribunal tried to rig the jury selection process to boost the odds of obtaining a death sentence for a prisoner accused of directing a deadly attack on a U.S. warship, defense lawyers alleged on Thursday.
+GUANTANAMO BAY U.S. NAVAL BASE, Cuba, July 19 (Reuters) - T he Pentagon official overseeing the Guantanamo tribunal tried to rig the jury selection process to boost the odds of obtaining a death sentence for a prisoner accused of directing a deadly attack on a U.S. warship, defense lawyers alleged on Thursday.

 They asked the judge to drop the charges against Saudi defendant Abd al Rahim al Nashiri, an alleged al Qaeda chieftain who is accused of choosing and supplying the suicide bombers who drove a boat full of explosives into the side of the USS Cole off the coast of Yemen in 2000.
 The blast killed 17 sailors and wounded dozens more.